jwisda/actionstats/README.md

     if false will allow mixed case action types

-## Original Specification
+## Original Requirements

+### Requirements
-Requirements This assignment may be completed in Java, Go, NodeJS, C++, or Python.
+This assignment may be completed in Java, Go, NodeJS, C++, or Python.
 Be sure to provide clear instructions on how to build and test your code.
 Please don’t make any assumptions about the environment that your code will be compiled/run in without explicitly stating those assumptions.
 Please try to limit the setup complexity by avoiding frameworks or libraries that are far from standard or require any advanced setup-- the simpler the better.
 If you have questions, please reach out.
 To submit your work please push to a public GitHub project and be sure to document any configuration or run instructions.
 We’re looking for a solution to the problem as well as attention to detail and code craftsmanship.
 Good luck and have fun!
 The assignment is to write a small library class that can perform the following operations:

     Add Action